 Interior Trim and Decorative Elements

-Dashboard components, trim strips, and decorative overlays made from plastics or composites bond well with UV adhesive, provided the substrate allows light penetration or the assembly geometry allows curing from an edge.
-The fast cure cycle means vehicles can be returned to service faster.
+Dashboard components, trim strips, and decorative overlays bond well with UV adhesive, provided the substrate allows light penetration or the assembly geometry allows curing from an edge.
+The fast cure cycle returns vehicles to service sooner.

 Headlight and Lens Repair

 Restoring cracked or separated headlight housings is a common UV adhesive application.
-The optical clarity of cured UV adhesive, combined with its resistance to the heat generated by automotive lighting, makes it well-suited here.
+The optical clarity of cured UV adhesive, combined with its resistance to the heat generated by automotive lighting, makes it well-suited here — the same clarity requirements that drive adhesive choice in our comparison of UV glue and epoxy for clear plastic repairs.

-Contact Our Team to identify the right UV adhesive grade for your automotive repair or production application.
+To identify the right UV adhesive grade for your automotive repair or production application, Email Us and our technical team will help you match the formulation to the substrate.

 Limitations of UV Glue in Automotive Settings